Subject Matter

 COSH! reserves the right to temporarily restrict access to dashboards for maintenance or technical adjustments without any obligation to provide compensation.

-Article 4 – Establishment Units of Members
+Article 4 – Member Establishments

-1. Annual Fee per Establishment Unit
+1. Annual Fee per Establishment

-The monthly fee is due for the full month in which an establishment unit is opened or closed.
+The monthly fee is due for the full month in which an establishment is opened or closed.

-2. Notification of Changes to Establishment Units
+2. Notification of Changes to Establishments

-a) the opening of a new establishment unit;
+a) The opening of a new establishment.

 3. Temporary Closure

-4. Verification of Establishment Units
+4. Verification of Establishments

 5. Consequences of Incorrect or Incomplete Information

-a) charge additional costs for administrative processing;
+a) Charge additional costs for administrative processing.

-b) suspend the agreement until the situation has been rectified.
+b) Suspend the agreement until the situation has been rectified.

 6. Force Majeure and Exceptions